A First Look at the Security Issues in the Model Context Protocol Ecosystem: Introduction

 \section{Introduction}

-Large language models (LLMs) have become a central component in modern AI-powered applications.
-To extend their utility beyond language processing, a growing class of applications has emerged where LLMs interact with external tools to perform specialized operations, such as querying APIs, sending emails, or editing files.
-To support this interaction in a standardized manner, the Model Context Protocol (MCP) has recently been introduced by Anthropic~\cite{anthropic_mcp} as an open protocol that enables LLMs to discover, describe, and invoke external services via structured metadata.
-Major AI companies, such as OpenAI~\cite{openai_mcp}, have started integrating MCP into their platforms.
-For example, Google has supported MCP in its Gemini models~\cite{google_mcp}, and Microsoft has integrated MCP across its ecosystem, including GitHub and Azure~\cite{microsoft_mcp}.
-This widespread adoption demonstrates MCP's potential to serve as a universal standard for connecting AI systems with external tools.
-As a result, an MCP ecosystem has rapidly formed around this protocol, including diverse \textbf{MCP hosts} (e.g., Cursor, Windsurf, Claude Desktop), public \textbf{MCP registries} (e.g., \textit{mcp.so}, Smithery), and thousands of community-contributed \textbf{MCP servers}.
+The Model Context Protocol (MCP)~\cite{anthropic_mcp} has recently emerged as a foundational standard for connecting large language models (LLMs) with external tools.
+MCP defines a unified protocol that allows LLMs to discover, describe, and invoke external services through structured metadata.
+It consists of three components: MCP host, MCP client, and MCP servers.
+The host is the LLM-integrated application that connects to MCP servers through clients to access context and tool capabilities.
+Major AI companies (e.g., OpenAI~\cite{openai_mcp}) have started to integrate MCP into their platforms.
+For example, Google has supported MCP in its Gemini models~\cite{google_mcp}, and Microsoft has integrated MCP into GitHub and Azure~\cite{microsoft_mcp}.
+With the widespread adoption, a diverse MCP ecosystem has rapidly emerged, including various \textbf{MCP hosts} (e.g., Cursor, Windsurf, Claude Desktop), public \textbf{MCP registries} (e.g., \textit{mcp.so}, Smithery), and thousands of community-contributed \textbf{MCP servers}.

-Unfortunately, this newly emerged MCP ecosystem also introduces new attack surfaces.
+Unfortunately, this newly emerging MCP ecosystem also introduces new attack surfaces.
 For example, researchers have found that attackers can exploit vulnerabilities in MCP to extract sensitive data or invoke unauthorized actions~\cite{invariantlabs_1}.
 Moreover, subsequent research has shown that an untrusted MCP server can launch attacks and exfiltrate data from applications that are simultaneously connected to trusted MCP servers~\cite{invariantlabs_2}.
-However, these studies focus primarily on the security vulnerabilities arising from malicious MCP servers, we still lack a systematic understanding of the security issues in the MCP ecosystem.
-For example, how malicious servers are introduced into MCP hosts and what security implications they can trigger.
+However, these studies focus primarily on the security vulnerabilities arising from malicious MCP servers.
+We still lack a systematic understanding of the security issues in the MCP ecosystem, such as how malicious servers are introduced into MCP hosts and why such attacks succeed.